This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 managing medical waste

-Healthy Mother Healthy Baby (HMHB) Activity
+Healthy Mother Healthy Baby (HMHB) Activity; Building Capacity for Climate Resilience Project

 In Tajikistan, Abt assessed the medical waste management systems of 23 district health centers and found the majority did not have safe systems in place, potentially endangering the health and well-being of nearby communities and the environment.
 These centers lacked appropriately trained staff, environmentally friendly incinerators, and protocols and standard operating procedures to guide the management and disposal of medical waste.
 COVID-19 vaccines and preventative measures—including personal preventative equipment (PPE)—have increased medical waste, posing further environmental and pathogenic risks.
 Abt is working with government counterparts and facilities to procure environmentally friendly incinerators and improve centers’ medical waste management systems, with an eye on sustainability, greenhouse gas mitigation, and the scaling up of additional facilities and provinces.
+Abt has also contributed to Tajikistan’s national climate adaption strategy through the ADB-funded Building Capacity for Climate Resilience project.
+We collaborated with local communities to develop adaptation plans and spread climate change awareness among diverse stakeholders involved in local development planning.

 LEAP training blur